-I recently came across this striking graphic illustrating the partitioning of Earths surface:
+I recently came across this striking graphic from Visual Capitalist illustrating the partitioning of Earths surface:

-It also nicely illustrates a fact that many of us know: that the Earth surface is 70% ocean.
-A lesser known ocean fact is that 90% of the excess energy accumulated by the climate system from 1971 to 2010 due to human greenhouse gas emissions has been absorbed by the ocean.
+It also nicely illustrates a fact that many of us know: that the Earth surface is about 70% ocean.
+A lesser known ocean fact is that about 90% of the excess energy accumulated by the climate system from 1971 to 2010 due to human greenhouse gas emissions has been absorbed by the ocean.
 After the ocean, the extra energy has been consumed by melting ice and warming the continental land mass.
 Atmospheric warming comes next.
 What this means is that the rising atmospheric temperatures are just the “tip of the iceberg” of energy change in our climate system, as is well illustrated in IPCC graphic 3.1:

 Highlighting a classic challenge in earth science data, its worth noting that not all the data in this plot was available as far back as 1971: Estimates of ocean heat below 2000 m start from 1992; though glacier melt records start in 1971, Greenland and Antarctic ice sheet estimates of melt start from 1992, and Arctic sea ice data is from 1979 to 2008; the atmospheric warming estimate starts from 1979. make smaller contributions.

 You can explore more data on landuse from Our World in Data here: https://ourworldindata.org/land-use